About This Guide

 Holiness Expands Your Influence

-When you are set apart, people notice.
-Not because you are standing on a soapbox preaching, but because there is something different about how you lead.
+When you're set apart, people notice.
+Not because you're standing on a soapbox preaching, but because there's something different about how you lead.
 The way you handle conflict.
-The way you treat people who cannot do anything for you.
+The way you treat people who can't do anything for you.
 The way you respond to failure.
 Your holiness is your witness.
 Your set-apart leadership is your testimony.

 Flourishing is different from succeeding.
 Success is about metrics.
 Flourishing is about meaning.